There is no climate justice without social justice,

 From worker-owned farms to community land trusts, Neil builds partnerships to surpass the legal and policy challenges standing in the way of transformative change.
 He has led successful legislative initiatives, such as the Law Center's Save Seed Sharing campaign and the Neighborhood Food Act.

 At Minnow, Neil works directly with client farmers, Indigenous communities, and BIPOC-led organizations to develop the legal tools or infrastructure needed to acquire and collectively hold land.
-He also redirects philanthropic assets to finance these shifts, in collaboration with The People’s Land Fund, the California Tribal Fund and other cause-aligned partners.
+He also redirects philanthropic assets to finance these shifts, in collaboration with The People’s Land Fund, the LIFE Collaborative, and other cause-aligned partners.

-Neil earned a B.A. in Economics and International Area Studies from UCLA, and a J.D. from UC Hastings College of the Law.
-He also holds a Certificate in Ecological Horticulture from the Center for Agroecology and Sustainable Food Systems at UC Santa Cruz, where he authored thirteen case studies to introduce social justice to the existing curriculum.
+Neil earned a B.A. in Economics and International Area Studies from UCLA, and a J.D. from UC Law, San Francisco (formerly UC Hastings College of the Law).
+He also holds a Certificate in Ecological Horticulture from the Center for Agroecology at UC Santa Cruz, where he authored thirteen case studies to introduce social justice to the existing curriculum.

 FORMER STAFF

-As a small team of co-directors, everyone has helped shape all aspects of our organization since day one.
+As a small, co-governed organization, everyone has helped shape all aspects of our organization since day one.
 Below you will find our past staff members and how they have contributed to Minnow’s journey so far.

 • Director of Farm & Policy Programs